1. POLICY STATEMENT

 opportunity and celebration of diversity;

 - Identify and inform management of any suspected discriminatory act or practice;

-HALO takes a strict approach to breaches of this policy.
-Such breaches will be dealt with in accordance with HALO’s Disciplinary Procedure and may amount to misconduct resulting in dismissal.
+7.1 HALO takes a strict approach to breaches of this policy.
+Such beaches will be dealt with in accordance with HALO’s disciplinary procedure and may amount to misconduct resulting in dismissal.

-Employees who believe that they have suffered discrimination can raise the matter through HALO’s Grievance Procedure.
+7.2 Employees who believe that they have suffered discrimination can raise the matter though HALO’s grievance procedure.
 Complaints will be treated in confidence and investigated as appropriate.

-There must be no victimisation or retaliation against employees who complain about discrimination.
-However, making a false allegation deliberately and in bad faith will be treated as misconduct and dealt with under HALO’s Disciplinary Procedure.
+7.3 There must be no victimisation or retaliation against employees who complain about discrimination.
+However, making a false allegation deliberately and in bad faith will be treated as misconduct and dealt with under HALO’s disciplinary procedure.

-A copy of this policy will be published on the HALO website.
-HALO will promote this policy to all staff via its induction programme and through training courses or refresher training for all employees.
-Training will be provided in the local language where required.
-All staff will be given the appropriate training they need in order to carry out their responsibilities in implementing this policy.
-Targeted training relating to emerging equality and diversity issues will be provided as required.
+8.1 A copy of this policy will be published on the HALO website.
+HALO will promote this policy to all employees via its induction programme and through training for all employees.
+Training will be provided in the local language and made accessible to all employees.
+All staff will be given the appropriate training in order to carry out their responsibilities in implementing this policy.
+Targeted training relating to emerging diversity and inclusion issues will be provided

-The Senior Management Team have overall responsibility for the effective operation of this policy and for ensuring compliance with applicable laws.
-Day-to-day operational responsibility for this policy has been delegated to the Head of Human Resources.
+8.3 The Senior Management Team have overall responsibility for the effective operation of this policy and for ensuring compliance with applicable laws.
+Directors will therefore actively promote and encourage the cooperation, involvement and participation of all staff and contractors in the implementation of this policy.
 All employees have personal responsibility for the practical application of this policy.

+Effective from 23rd February 2021.
 This policy will be reviewed at least annually by the Trustees or more frequently if required.
-Employees are invited to comment on this policy and suggest ways in which it might be improved by contacting the Trustees or the Head of Human Resources.